LaplacesDemonR/LaplacesDemon/README.md

 After removal from CRAN, the development of `LaplacesDemon` continued for some time on GitHub, most likely still by the original author(s) which now only went by their company name Statisticat, LLC.
 The last commit by Statisticat for `LaplacesDemon` on GitHub was performed on 25.
 Mar 2015.
 After that Statisticat deleted their account on GitHub and ceased further development of the package.

-As Statisticat could not be reached, neither by e-mail nor by snail-mail (the latter was attempted by Rasmus Bååth), Henrik Singmann took over as maintainer of `LaplacesDemon` in July 2016 with the goal to resubmit the package to CRAN.
+As Statisticat could not be reached, neither by e-mail nor by snail-mail (the latter was attempted by Rasmus Bååth), Henrik Singmann took over as maintainer of `LaplacesDemon` in July 2016 with the goal to resubmit the package to CRAN (as version 16.0.0).

+Note that in order to resubmit the package to CRAN all links to the now defunct website of Statisticat (formerly: http://www.bayesian-inference.com) were replaced with links to versions of this website on the web archive (https://web.archive.org/web/20141224051720/http://www.bayesian-inference.com/index).

 To contribute to the development of `LaplacesDemon` or discuss the development please visit its new repository: https://github.com/LaplacesDemonR/LaplacesDemon